Progressive Ensemble Distillation: Building Ensembles for Efficient Inference: Empirical Evaluation

-\paragraph{Early prediction.} To evaluate the applicability of our method for early prediction in online time-series inference, we compare the performance of \algA~ to that of {\sc{e-rnn}} from~\cite{dennis2018multiple}.
-Unlike B-DISTIL, which can be applied to generic architectures, E-RNN is a method for early prediction that was developed specifically for RNNs.
-When training, we set the classification loss used with Equation~\eqref{eq:optiprogram} to the early-classification loss used in {\sc e-rnn} training.
+\paragraph{Early prediction.} To evaluate the applicability of our method for early prediction in online time-series inference, we compare the performance of \algA to that of {\sc{e-rnn}} from~\cite{dennis2018multiple}.
+Unlike B-DISTIL, which can be applied to generic architectures, E-RNN is a state-of-the-art method for early prediction that was developed specifically for RNNs.
+When training, we set the classification loss to the early-classification loss used in {\sc e-rnn} training.
 We evaluate our method on the time-series datasets \emph{GoogleSpeech} and \emph{DSA}.
-The performance in terms of time-steps evaluated is compared in Table~\ref{tab:early}. \algA~remains competitive to {\sc{e-rnn}} algorithm for early-prediction.
-Unlike {\sc{e-rnn}}, \algA also offers early prediction for offline evaluation of time-series data --- when all of the data arrives at once.
-For such cases, a threshold can be tuned similar to~{\sc{e-rnn}} and \algA can evaluate the models in its ensemble in order of increasing inference cost, exiting as soon as the confidence-score crosses this threshold.
+The performance in terms of time-steps evaluated is compared in Table~\ref{tab:early}.
+Here, we see that \algA~remains competitive to {\sc{e-rnn}} for early prediction.
+Unlike {\sc{e-rnn}}, \algA also offers early prediction for offline/batch evaluation time-series data.
+For such cases, a threshold can be tuned similar to~{\sc{e-rnn}} and \algA can evaluate the models in its ensemble in order of increasing cost, exiting when the prediction score crosses this threshold.